polybar/polybar/doc/man/polybar.1.rst

    Print list of available monitors and exit

-   If some monitors are cloned, this will remove all but one of them
+   If some monitors are cloned, this will exclude all but one of them
 .. option:: -M, --list-all-monitors

    Print list of available monitors and exit